leeluolee/stateman/docs/API.md

 ## Instance: stateman

 ## 1. stateman.state(stateName[, config])
-stateman.state is the most important api in stateman.
+stateman.state is the most important api in stateman, all routing config is through it.

  __Arguments__